 Hayes School of Music - Recognition of Graduates

 The faculty and I stand at the ready to assist you during the next years of your career.
-As you continue to “Make the Most of Now” we hope that we are a part of that moment and look forward to sharing your challenges and successes as you engage your passion for music in your profession for life.
+We hope that we are a part of that moment and look forward to sharing your challenges and successes as you engage your passion for music in your profession for life.